Frequently Asked Questions

 What size bag should I get?

 We give suggestions above about how many people our bags might feed.
 This is just a guide as we all eat different amounts of veg.
 The quantity in your bags may also vary over the year as the price of food changes.
 Fresh produce is most expensive when it is scarce, in the late spring (known as the ‘hungry gap’), and cheapest during gluts, at the end of summer and in early autumn.
-We suggest that you sign up to the bag which sounds most appropriate for you or your household for a month.
-If you decide you want more or less veg, we can easily switch you over to a different sized bag the following month.
+We suggest that you sign up to the bag which sounds like it will fit best for you or your household for a month.
+If you decide you want more or less fruit and veg, we can easily switch you over to a different sized bag the following month.